Customer Corner: Monthly Digest of Insights Shared by Your Peers in the Energy Central Customer Care Group – February 4, 2021

-Welcome to the newly redesigned Customer Care Group roundup, Customer Corner.
+Welcome to the Customer Care Group roundup, Customer Corner.
 As always, your fellow group members are paying close attention to utility customer care trends and sharing their insights.
-This month’s selection includes information about using data to solve customer engagement problems, benefits of home energy audits, and more.
+This month’s selection includes information about how utilities will use the lessons of 2020 to connect with customers more effectively moving forward, a device that can save customers hundreds of dollars on new solar array installations, and more.
 Be sure to like and comment on your favorite posts.
 Happy reading!

 Thanks again for reading this edition of Customer Corner!
 The authors listed above are eager to hear your thoughts and questions, so don’t hesitate to engage them.
 And if you want your content to be featured in this spot in future issues, be sure to publish your posts within the Customer Care Community.